jjvanzon/Circular-Language-Spec/spec/conditions.md

 < Optimization issue >

 Checking conditions takes up small quantities of time.
-It is a balance between the time required to check conditions, time required to rollback the method’s data mutations, and the likeliness that an error will occur.
+It is a balance between the time required to check conditions, time required to rollback the method’s data mutations, and the likeliness that an error might occur.

 You might want to automatically regulate checking the conditions or not, but this regulation would probably add a considerable performance penalty too.
-You might also do a periodic automatic tuning of the methods, so that conditions will be added or removed based on how many times an error occurs, and if it’s averagely faster to do a rollback every now and then, or a conditional check all the time.
+You might also do a periodic automatic tuning of the methods, so that conditions might be added or removed based on how many times an error occurs, and if it’s averagely faster to do a rollback every now and then, or a conditional check all the time.

-Maybe the conditional checks will be checked under the surface anyway, only you could do some of the checks earlier at the beginning of the method.
+Maybe the conditional checks might be checked under the surface anyway, only you could do some of the checks earlier at the beginning of the method.

 < / Optimization issue >